CEA-MetroCarac/pystack3d/paper/paper.md

 * **resampling** to correct non uniform spatial inter-slice distances and enable correct 3D volume reconstructions

-* **final cropping** to eliminate artefacts potentially produced near the edges during the image processing or select another ROI at the end.
+* **final cropping** to eliminate artefacts potentially produced near the edges during the image processing or to select another ROI at the end.

 Based on a ``.toml`` parameter file, these processing steps can be performed according to the user's desired order.